overblog/GraphQLBundle/UPGRADE.md

 )
 ```
 `TypeBuilder` here is a new service `Overblog\GraphQLBundle\Generator\TypeBuilder`, which is also used internally.
-The rest of the arguments were moved into the separate class `Overblog\GraphQLBundle\Generator\TypeGeneratorOptions`
+The rest of the arguments were moved into the separate class `Overblog\GraphQLBundle\Generator\Model\TypeGeneratorOptions`
 with the following constructor signature:

 ```php